Alimir/wp-ulike/readme.txt

 == Upgrade Notice ==

+= 4.1.3 =
+In this release we have added a new option called  "Enable Deprecated Options" which enables you to restore all the old settings.

 = 4.0.0 =
 Attention Please!
 In this version, we have made a various changes in our data structure which switches the number of likes from meta values to the number of database logs.
 So If you're a developer, please consider our commits in github repo.